ripienaar/free-for-dev/README.md

   * [codescene.io](https://codescene.io/) - CodeScene prioritizes technical debt based on how the developers work with the code and visualizes organizational factors like team coupling and system mastery.
 Free for Open Source.
   * [coveralls.io](https://coveralls.io/) — Display test coverage reports, free for Open Source
   * [dareboost](https://dareboost.com) - 5 free analysis report for web performance, accessibility, security each month
+  * [deepcode.ai](https://www.deepcode.ai) — DeepCode finds bugs, security vulnerabilities, performance and API issues based on AI.
+DeepCode's speed of analysis allow us to analyse your code in real time and deliver results when you hit the save button in your IDE.
+Supported languages are Java, C/C++, JavaScript, Python, and TypeScript.
+Integrations with GitHub, BitBucket and Gitlab.
+Free for open source and private repos, free up to 30 developers.
   * [deepscan.io](https://deepscan.io) — Advanced static analysis for automatically finding runtime errors in JavaScript code, free for Open Source
   * [DeepSource](https://deepsource.io/) - DeepSource continuously analyzes source code changes and finds issues categorized under security, performance, anti-patterns, bug-risks, documentation and style.
 For Python and Go.
 Free for open source.
   * [gerrithub.io](https://review.gerrithub.io/) — Gerrit code review for GitHub repositories for free